galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > <question-title>Critical thinking quiz</question-title>
 >
-> 1. **How does critical thinking align with the principles of both Critical Theory and Critical Learning Theory?**
+> 1. **How does critical thinking align with the principles of both Critical Theory and Critical Learning Theory?** <br>
-> > a.
+> &nbsp; a.
 By avoiding critical examination of societal issues. <br>
-> > b.
+> &nbsp; b.
 By promoting conformity to existing structures. <br>
-> > c.
+> &nbsp; c.
 By fostering a reflective approach to learning and encouraging critical analysis. <br>
-> > d.
+> &nbsp; d.
 By discouraging diverse perspectives.
+>
-> 2. **When dealing with diverse cultural perspectives, why might the positivist conception of critical thinking face limitations?**
+> 2. **When dealing with diverse cultural perspectives, why might the positivist conception of critical thinking face limitations?** <br>
-> > a.
+> &nbsp; a.
 It fails to acknowledge cultural biases. <br>
-> > b.
+> &nbsp; b.
 It prioritizes subjective experiences. <br>
-> > c.
+> &nbsp; c.
 Cultural perspectives are irrelevant to objective analysis. <br>
-> > d.
-It encourages emotional responses. <br>
+> &nbsp; d.
+It encourages emotional responses.
+>
-> 3. **In the Frankfurt School's view, how does critical thinking contribute to the development of individuals within an educational context?**
+> 3. **In the Frankfurt School's view, how does critical thinking contribute to the development of individuals within an educational context?** <br>
-> > a.
+> &nbsp; a.
 By discouraging any form of dissent. <br>
-> > b.
+> &nbsp; b.
 By promoting uncritical acceptance of information. <br>
-> > c.
+> &nbsp; c.
 By fostering independent thought. <br>
-> > d.
+> &nbsp; d.
 By reinforcing conformity to existing power structures.
 >
 > > <solution-title></solution-title>
 > > 1.
 By fostering a reflective approach to learning and encouraging critical analysis.